uds-packages/template/README.md

     --confirm
 ```

-Or, in the case of using this package in concert with UDS Core and/or IDAM package:
+Or, in the case of using this package in concert with UDS Core:

 ```shell
 $ zarf package deploy oci://ghcr.io/defenseunicorns/packages/metallb:<version> \